What Is an ADHD Prosthetic?

 Said no parent ever.

 But I will admit: When my daughter was little, this was my concern, in a way.
-I worried that if I told her she had attention deficit hyperactivity disorder (ADHD or ADD) and that was why she struggled, she would use it as an excuse.
+I worried that if I told her she had ADHD and that was why she struggled, she would use it as an excuse.
 It was my ADD.
 That if I backed off of pushing her, she would think that not trying was an option.
 That if I didn’t helicopter her success, I would not be modeling the proper way for her to try to achieve.
-That medicine would be a life-long crutch and she shouldn’t need it.
+That ADHD medication would be a life-long crutch and she shouldn’t need it.
 ADHD, I told myself, would not be the excuse for her behavior.

 But it is the explanation.